priyanshu6729/algoroot/README.md

 5. Open a Pull Request

 ## 💡 Support
-For support, please open an issue in the GitHub repository or contact [rajp58425@gmail.com].
+For support, please open an issue in the GitHub repository or contact email: rajp58425@gmail.com.